bergesinstitute/graf-method/book-4-unit-5.md

 Usamos la preposición *para* para propósito, destino u objetivo.

-💂 We use the preposition *para* for purpose, destination or objective.
+💂 We use the preposition *para* for purpose, destination, or objective.

 *Pedro tiene una sorpresa para Laura.* (Pedro has a surprise for Laura.)

-*Trabajo para Google.* (I work for Google.)

 *Este pescado es para la cena.* (Lit.
 This fish is for dinner.)